Report: Child Poverty Could Be Cut In Half Over 10 Years, At A Hefty Price

 The Trump administration and congressional Republicans have pushed for mandatory work requirements in a number of aid programs, including Medicaid, SNAP and housing assistance.

-Marla Dean, executive director of Bright Beginnings, a program in Washington D.C. designed to help homeless children and families achieve self-sufficiency, testified before the panel.
+Marla Dean, executive director of Bright Beginnings, a program in Washington designed to help homeless children and families achieve self-sufficiency, testified before the panel.
 She says, at the very least, the report could help shape the future debate over how to reduce child poverty by providing rigorous academic research on what does and doesn't work.
 But she's also realistic about the prospects of achieving a lot when the country is so divided politically.

 "It is an opportunity [for] hope," she says, "and that's what I think this report offers is hope."